This story comes from the Headteacher of Marlborough Primary School, Geraldine Foley.

 Since then, the school has continued to do really well.
 It is flourishing.
 Standards are high, provision is very good, and we are very well regarded in the local community and beyond.
 People are coming to see how we are developing leadership in the school and we are now able to help other schools to flourish.

 On a personal level, the whole experience was life-changing.
-It’s just so valuable what the school gets back in terms of leadership and I just can’t help but feel very, very lucky and blessed to have got this support for free.
+It’s just so valuable what the school gets back in terms of leadership and I just can’t help but feel very, very lucky and blessed to have got this support.